reis-victor/linux_scripts/archlinux_install.md

 # Arch Linux setup

 ### [DISCLAIMER] I'm not responsible for any error or issues that your system could experience using this setup.
-If you are unsure about the package names or settings, the [ArchWiki](https://wiki.archlinux.org/) is a great resource to learn about them
+If you are unsure about the package names or settings, the [ArchWiki](https://wiki.archlinux.org/) is a great resource to learn about them.

 ## Recommendation

-Follow the [ArchWiki installation guide](https://wiki.archlinux.org/index.php/Installation_guide) during the setup
+Follow the [ArchWiki installation guide](https://wiki.archlinux.org/index.php/Installation_guide) during the setup.

 * #### System